-This year, Lemon Crest specifically is focusing on two areas: academics and social-emotional learning.
-We are continuing and expanding the implementation of Expeditionary Learning on our campus, which is a project based way of learning that focuses on units based out of SS and science to teach learning standards.
-We also continue to practice and build on the principals of
+This year, Lemon Crest specifically is focusing on three areas, as reflected in our School Plan for Student Achievement, which is aligned with our LUSD LCAP: 1) Academic Achievement; 2) Social-Emotional Wellbeing and Student Safety; 3) Attendance.
+We are continuing our school-wide implementation of Expeditionary Learning on our campus, which is a project based way of learning that focuses on units based out of SS and science to teach learning standards.
+We also continue to practice and build on the principals of PBIS and Responsive Classroom, specifically through our social-emotional learning curriculum, Second Step, fusing together daily morning meetings, positive daily greetings, teacher language, and a positive behavior matrix.